Ross-Byrne/go-auth-starter/README.md

 # go-auth-starter
 A starter go project with auth.
+After building a bigger SaaS style project, I wanted to pull this out to use as a starter example.

 Uses Echo web server, Templ and HTMX for frontend, Sqlite3 and Goose for DB migrations and Air for hot reloading.
+This has basic user registration with cookie authentication.

 ## Setup